When cryodestruction of the cervix is performed. Vaginal discharge after cryodestruction. Painfulness of the procedure and possible consequences

 • Doesn't have side effects and complications.

-Cauterization with liquid nitrogen of erosion, unlike other methods, can be prescribed even to nulliparous women.
-This is due to the fact that after the procedure and complete restoration of the tissues of the cervix, no scarring is formed.
-The cervix does not lose its elasticity, therefore, in the process labor activity there is no risk of cracks and breaks at the impact site.
+Cauterization of erosion with liquid nitrogen, unlike other methods, can be prescribed even to nulliparous women.
+This is explained by the fact that after the procedure and complete restoration of the cervical tissue, no scars form.
+The cervix does not lose its elasticity, so in the process labor activity there is no risk of cracks and ruptures forming at the impact site.

 Contraindications for cryodestruction

-This type of erosion treatment is not used if the patient has inflammatory diseases reproductive system in any form, since the impact is extremely low temperatures may exacerbate pathological process.
-Infections are also contraindications genitourinary system, significant deformation of the cervix, multiple cystic formations with altered glands in close proximity to the treatment area.
+This type of erosion treatment is not used if the patient has inflammatory diseases reproductive system in any form, since the impact is extremely low temperatures may provoke an exacerbation pathological process.
+Infections are also considered contraindications. genitourinary system, significant deformation of the cervix, multiple cystic formations with modified glands in close proximity to the treatment area.

-Increasingly today, gynecologists have begun to use female diseases not invasive methods treatment, and cryodestruction of the cervix without surgery is one of them.
+Increasingly today, gynecologists began to use women's diseases Not invasive methods treatment, and cryodestruction of the cervix without surgery is one of them.

-Cryodestruction of the cervix is an accurate, bloodless and gentle method, it is preferable for women planning to have children in the future.
-Before the appointment of the procedure, the vaginal cavity is carefully examined.
+Cryodestruction of the cervix is an accurate, bloodless and gentle method, preferable for women planning to have children in the future.
+Before prescribing the procedure, the vaginal cavity is carefully examined.

 • infection of the genital organs;